tgruwell/SpatialDatabase/README.md

 Spatial Database
 ===============

-A spatial database in JavaScript.
+A 2D spatial database in JavaScript.
+Efficiently find intersections between objects.

+*Not a permanent storage engine.
+Not intended for concurrent access.
+Yet.*

 ## Example Usage